PBFDOT Header

 Traffic Impact:

-Traffic Impact: Eastbound and westbound SR 60 between 30th Avenue and 27th Avenue, in Vero Beach, 9 a.m. to 4 p.m., Tuesday, Jan.
-21 through Friday, Jan.
-24, 1 of 3 lanes closed, for installation and/or replacement of FPL poles.
+Traffic Impact: Eastbound and westbound 20th Street between US 1 and Indian River Boulevard, in Vero Beach, 9 a.m. to 4 p.m., Monday, March 24 through Friday, March 28, 1 of 2 lanes may be intermittently closed with possible lane shifts and or flagging operations, for FP&L utility installation operations.
 For more information, please contact Rafael Ureña at 772-882-5084.

 Traffic Impact: